evavnmssnhv/Europarl-Speaker-Information/README.md

 # Europarl-Speaker-Information
 Europarl parallel corpora with per sentence speaker annotations for 22 language pairs.

 The need for more personalized Machine Translation (MT) is highlighted in Mirkin et al. (2015).
 Nevertheless, research on personalized NMT remains scarce.
 One of the main challenges for more personalized MT systems is finding large enough annotated parallel datasets.
-Rabinovich et al. (2017) published an annotated parallel dataset for EN--FR and EN--DE, however, for many other language pairs no sufficiently large annotated datasets are available.
+Rabinovich et al. (2017) published an annotated parallel dataset for EN-FR and EN-DE, however, for many other language pairs no sufficiently large annotated datasets are available.

 To address the aforementioned problem, we compiled a collection of parallel corpora for 20 language pairs.
 We annotated parallel sentences from Europarl (Koehn, 2005) with speaker information (name, gender, age, date of birth, euroID and date of the session) based on monolingual Europarl source files which contain speaker names on the paragraph level.
 We used meta-information of the members of the European Parliament (MEPs) released by Rabinovich et al. (2017) (which includes a.o. name, country, date of birth and gender predictions per MEP) to retrieve the demographic annotations.
 An example of the annotations used: